circleci/circleci-docs/jekyll/_cci2/local-cli.md

 sudo snap connect circleci:docker docker
 ```

-***note:*** With snap packages, the `docker` command will use the Docker snap, not any version of Docker you may have previously installed.
+**Note:** With snap packages, the `docker` command will use the Docker snap, not any version of Docker you may have previously installed.
 For security purposes, snap packages can only read/write files from within `$HOME`.

 ### Validating 2.0 YAML Syntax